-- 2.2.2 Any Athlete who has received physical outside assistance by a third party not riding on the carriage will be eliminated by the Ground Jury. - 2.3.
+- 2.2.1 Obstacle observers, ground observers, time keepers or any other Officials may not give directions, advice or information to the Athlete, while he is on the course in Marathon, in order to assist him.
+Exceptions: see Article 945.3. - 2.2.2 Any Athlete who has received physical outside assistance by a third party not riding on the carriage will be eliminated by the Ground Jury. - 2.3.
 Penalties: see Article 969. - 3.
 Permitted assistance - 3.1.
 The following are considered to be permitted outside assistance: - Assistance during compulsory rests and in neutral zones between Sections. - Assistance to avoid accidents. - Assistance to Horses as a result of an accident inside an obstacle, providing the Grooms are dismounted. - Assistance by the Groom whereby a Horse is led through an obstacle by the bridle ends of the reins while harnessed to the carriage in either Marathon or Cones, will incur 20 penalties for the assistance in addition to the penalties for dismount.